 What Causes Plantar Fasciopathy?

-The most common cause is very tight calf muscles which leads to overpronation of the foot.
-This in turn produces repetitive over-stretching of the plantar fascia leading to irritation and thickening of the tissue.
-As the fascia thickens it loses flexibility and strength.
-The cause of pain is thought to be degeneration of the fascia at its attachment to the calcaneus (heel bone).
+A common cause is very tight or weak calf muscles which leads to overpronation of the foot.
+This in turn may flatten the arch of the foot, producing repetitive over-stretching of the plantar fascia leading to irritation.
+The cause of pain is thought to be related to degeneration of the fascia at its attachment to the calcaneus (heel bone).

 Excessive walking in footwear which does not provide adequate arch support has also been attributed to plantar fasciopathy.
 In addition, overweight individuals are more at risk of developing the condition due to the excess weight impacting on the foot.